-Welcome to Riverwalker Press!
-Our books, which introduce you to who we are and the journeys we’ve taken, are available in print and Kindle versions.
-To order, click on the image or the book title and you will be taken directly to Amazon.com.
+We are happy to introduce our books!
+They are available in both print and e-book versions.
+To order, click on the book title and you will be taken directly to Amazon.com.

 As Chuck and Jeanne said goodbye to each other in this world, they promised to look for each other and reconnect if at all possible.
-Jeanne found a way.
-And of course Jeanne still loves Chuck, she once told him through a channeled message, just as she loves everyone!
+They found a way.

-We highly recommend The Book of Us as an introduction to the shamanic process of recapitulation.
-It firmly establishes the foundations of the process, how it evolved through Chuck and Jeanne’s discovery of Tensegrity and how Chuck brought it into the clinical setting.
-We highly suggest reading this book first and then reading Jan’s books, The Recapitulation Diaries, for a deeper understanding of the process as a method not only of deep healing but a how-to on taking the inner journey.
-In The Book of Us, you will discover who Chuck Ketchel is and who Jeanne Ketchel was, and how these two people came to be the ones to send Jan off on the journey of a lifetime, who became her teachers and guardians, who introduced her to a process that totally changed her life and her perspective on reality.
-The stories of these three lives intertwine in The Book of Us in a strangely magical way!
+We also highly recommend The Book of Us as an introduction to the shamanic process of recapitulation.
+It firmly establishes the foundations of the process, how it evolved through Chuck and Jeanne’s discovery of Tensegrity and how Chuck brought it into his clinical practice.
+We highly suggest reading this book first and then reading Jan’s books, The Recapitulation Diaries, for a deeper understanding of the process of recapitulation as a method not only of deep healing but as a how-to on taking the inner journey, the real journey we are all here to take.

 In The Recapitulation Diaries, Jan Ketchel recounts her three-year-long period of deep and intensive recapitulation.
 Please be aware that these are adult books.
 Instances of sexual abuse are described, not for sensational purposes, but only as part of the unfolding of the process.
 Be forewarned that these instances of sexual abuse can be very uncomfortable.
 We suggest putting the books down, taking notes, and returning to reading when ready.
 If triggered at a deeper level, we advise seeking the aid of a qualified mental health professional.